-The provision for debt impairment was determined based on a targeted annual collection rate of 85% for 2017/18, 90% for 2018/19 and 96% for 2019/20.
+The provision for debt impairment was determined based on a targeted annual collection rate of 94% for 2017/18, 95% for 2018/19 and 96% for 2019/20.
+It must be noted that resulting from the mSCOA implementation this category now incorporates Impairment of Traffic Fines.